aubrune/luos_ros2/README.md

 # Luos with ROS1 and ROS2

-Luos comes with a ROS1 and ROS2 interface in this repository.
-You can get an example of an application using Luos modules in ROS2 with the [bike sharing example](https://github.com/aubrune/luos_bike_alarm_example).
+Luos comes with a ROS 2 interface in this repository.
+You can get an example of an application using Luos modules in ROS 2 with the [bike sharing example](https://github.com/aubrune/luos_bike_alarm_example).
+We will assume you're using ROS 2.
+If you want to communicate with a ROS 1 ecosystem, follow this quickstart anyway since ROS 2 needs to be installed and then refer to this [ROS 1 quickstart](./ROS1.md).

 ## Install ROS 2 and Luos

-First install [ROS 2 Dashing](https://index.ros.org/doc/ros2/Installation/Dashing/Linux-Install-Debians/) with FastRTPS, `ros1_bridge` and `colcon`.
+First install [ROS 2 Foxy](https://index.ros.org/doc/ros2/Installation/Foxy/Linux-Install-Debians/) with FastRTPS, also install [`colcon`](https://index.ros.org/doc/ros2/Tutorials/Colcon-Tutorial/#install-colcon).
+Then clone this package and compile:

 ```
-cd dev_ws/src/
+cd ros2_ws/src/    # Or replace by your ROS 2 workspace name, maybe also dev_ws/src
 git clone https://github.com/aubrune/luos_ros2.git
-cd luos_ros2
+cd luos_ros2/luos_interface
-pip3 install .
+pip3 install --no-warn-script-location .
-cd .. && colcon build --symlink-install
+cd ~/ros2_ws && colcon build --symlink-install
+source ~/ros2_ws/install/setup.bash
 ```

 ## Get started with Luos in ROS2